 Pay Traffic Ticket in Rhode Island

-- You auto insurance company probably will increase your rates.
+- You auto insurance company will probably increase your rates.

-- License suspension or revocation.
+- Driver's license suspension or revocation.

 - Vehicle registration suspension.